 Craig Watkins: Western Australia and iron ore mining is the leader.
 That’s where all the development has been.
 The oil sands have been really heating up, and we’re also working on deep pit operations.
 There’s a new challenge with every one of those.
 With the oil sands you deal with tire ruts and spring thaw.
 It’s different dynamics with bigger trucks.
 That stuff is not too bad for us to figure out and overcome.
 It’s more around understanding what’s a rut and what’s an obstacle.

 The strongest emerging pull right now is the oil sands.
 Deep pit in South America is also really starting to pull hard.
-The strongest emerging pull right now is the oil sands.
-Deep pit in South America is also really starting to pull hard.
-We've got to address the positioning challenge [with deep surface mines].
+We’ve got to address the positioning challenge [with deep surface mines].
 When you use satellite-based positioning and you get into deep pit environments, you can mask a lot of the satellites.
 A lot of our energy and investments is in making sure this equipment all has solid positioning all the time, no matter the condition.
 We’ve evolved through the years where we just aren’t reliant on satellites to help us understand where we are.
 That reduces our reliance on the infrastructure and it further increases the availability of the equipment or the utilization of it.
 That’s where the pull is.
 We are now putting strategies in place to automate the entire hauling fleet and develop a roadmap.